ESIPFed/data-help-desk/docs/planning/planning_steps.md

     -   Guiding researchers in key data management tasks such as finding and depositing data, understanding FAIR principles, and creating data management plans.
-    -   Potentially informing future research data management training efforts and the staffing of information services by analyzing the types of questions asked.
+    -   Analyzing the types of questions asked to inform future research data management training efforts and the staffing of information services.

-1. **Outline the types of questions you aim to address**
+1. **Outline Questions to Address**
     - data archiving
     - data management
     - data formats